History of Art and Architecture

 Our first large-scale event, Light in Art and Architecture, was a two day symposium at the Perry and Marty Granoff Center for the Creative Arts.
 The keynote moment of this event was a conversation with Leo Villareal, the renowned artist whose LED light sculpture Infinite Composition is installed in the Nelson Atwater Lobby of the Lindemann Performing Arts Center at Brown.
 The second day of the symposium featured four of today's most prominent light artists and lighting designers in conversation with Brown University faculty.

 The second of the large-scale events this year was a short term residency with internationally renowned art historian, Cécile Fromont.
-Partially funded by department endowments (with assistance from the Dean of the Faculty's Short-Term Visiting Professorship Program ) this public lecture and its accompanying object session at the John Carter Brown Library.
+Partially funded by department endowments (with assistance from the Dean of the Faculty's Short-Term Visiting Professorship Program ) this event featured a public lecture and an accompanying object session at the John Carter Brown Library.

 Fromont is Professor in the Department of History of Art and Architecture at Harvard University, and the first faculty director of the Cooper Gallery of African and African American Art at the Hutchins Center.